Visa Traveler

 UAE or Dubai Visa on Arrival - Application Form

-Pay Visa on Arrival fee of 140 AED.
-Even though the actual Visa on Arrival fee by the UAE government is 100 AED, SATA will charge 140 AED which includes VAT and service charges.
+Pay the Visa on Arrival fee of 140 AED.
+Even though the actual Visa on Arrival fee by the UAE government is 100 AED, SATA will charge 140 AED, which includes VAT and service charges.
 You can pay the fee in AED, USD or using a credit card.
 They accept all credit cards.
 They will issue a receipt for your payment.

 UAE or Dubai Visa on Arrival - Fee Receipt